WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 In order to separate these new private coins, you should generate a fresh wallet on your hardware device.
 :::

-5. Generate and back up a new set of keys on your hardware wallet.
+5. Generate a new set of keys on your hardware wallet and make a backup.
 6. Load your hardware wallet device to Wasabi, either via USB or SD card.
 7. Label and generate a receive address for the hardware wallet.
 For the first setup, you need to connect the hardware wallet to the computer that runs Wasabi, afterwards, you can generate receive addresses without the device being connected.